Pixinn/gameoflife-appleii/README.md

 ---

-Two binaries will be produced.

-1. *gol.out* is a Linux executable.
-2. *gol.a2* is an Apple II executable
+It will produce the file *gol.a2*, which is an Apple II executable

 **Prerequisite in order to build:**